Kiefna/summersmash/README.md

-# summersmash
+# longnosebros
-Repo for the summersmash website.
+Repo for the longnosebros website.